 It is also the most topographically prominent mountain in the lower 48 states and it towers over everything.
 We first saw it from the airplane as we flew into Sea-Tac and let me tell you, it is massive.
 You can see Mount Rainier from Olympic National Park, Seattle, and on a clear day, even from Vancouver, Canada and Portland, Oregon.

 Mount Rainier is also the heaviest glaciated peak in the contiguous United States.
-26 glaciers sit on Mount Rainier and these rivers are sources of the Carbon, Mowich, Puyallup, Nisqually, and Cowlitz Rivers.
+26 glaciers sit on Mount Rainier and these glaciers are sources of the Carbon, Mowich, Puyallup, Nisqually, and Cowlitz Rivers.

 Mount Rainier is an active volcano.
 In fact, due to is high probability of eruption in the near future, it is considered to be one of the most dangerous volcanoes in the world (do you still want to visit Mount Rainier National Park?).